1. Introduction

 3.4 Preferences

-Given his information set , each agent behaves rationally in accordance with von Neumann and Morgenstern axioms of decision theory1 yielding an index of satisfaction as defined below:
+Given his information set , each agent behaves rationally in accordance with von Neumann and Morgenstern axioms of decision theory1 yielding an index of satisfaction

 (5)